wazery/CareerFoundry-Weather-App/README.md

 ![RSpec Test Output](https://i.imgur.com/iFMDTV6.png)

+I would also add a test coverage gem like `simplecov`, so we can get a better insight of how are the tests covering the codebase.

 # Deployment

 I thought of getting a VPS on DigitalOccean and deploy a Kubernetes cluster and provide a dashboard access for it, just to get my hands in more DevOps in this task, then I thought it would be an overkill, so I deployed the app to Heroku.